biolookup/biolookup-docker/README.md

     ```

     In case you're using a non-standard named `docker-compose.yml`, you can pass the `-f` flag
-    to give the name of the file
+    to give the name of the file like in `docker-compose -f biolookup-compose.yml up --detach`.

 ### 🏗️ Building and Running Locally from Docker